Leffe Logo

 Leffe Logo History

-Created in 1952, AB InBev uses a variety of advertising mediums to underline the brand’s connection, created in 1952, with the ancient Catholic monastery.
-And one of them is the logo, which depicts the abbey building in the form of a colorful stained-glass window.
-He has several versions.
+Created in 1952, AB InBev uses a variety of advertising media to underscore the brand’s connection to the ancient Catholic monastery.
+One of them is the logo, which depicts the abbey building as a colorful stained-glass window.
+It has several versions.

 What is Leffe?

-Leffe is a legendary Belgian beer brand revived in 1952 with the support of the Flemish brewery Lootvoet.
+Leffe is a legendary Belgian beer brand that was revived in 1952 with support from the Flemish brewery Lootvoet.
 Anheuser-Busch InBev later bought it.
 The brand is known for its association with the now-defunct Leffe Abbey, whose monks began brewing a unique ale in 1240.
 Naturally, the modern recipe for alcohol is significantly different.

 1240 – 1929